MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/overview.md

 ## Configure a kiosk experience

-A single-app kiosk uses the Assigned Access feature to run a single app above the lock screen.
-When the kiosk account signs in, the app is launched automatically.
-The person using the kiosk cannot do anything on the device outside of the kiosk app.

->[!IMPORTANT]
->[User account control (UAC)](/windows/security/identity-protection/user-account-control/user-account-control-overview) must be turned on to enable kiosk mode.
->
->Kiosk mode is not supported over a remote desktop connection.
-Your kiosk users must sign in on the physical device that is set up as a kiosk.
-Apps that run in kiosk mode cannot use copy and paste.

-Depending on the scenario, you have several options for configuring your single-app kiosk.
+There are several options to configure a kiosk experience.
+If you need to configure a single device with a local account, you can use:

-- Locally, in Settings: simple method to configure a single device as a kiosk for a local standard user account
+- Settings: use this option when you need a simple method to configure a single device with a local standard user account
-- PowerShell: You can use Windows PowerShell cmdlets to set up a single-app kiosk.
+- PowerShell: you can use Windows PowerShell cmdlets to set up a single-app kiosk with a local standard account.
 First, you need to [create the user account](https://support.microsoft.com/help/4026923/windows-create-a-local-user-or-administrator-account-in-windows-10) on the device and install the kiosk app for that account
-- The kiosk wizard in Windows Configuration Designer: Windows Configuration Designer is a tool that produces a *provisioning package*.
-A provisioning package includes configuration settings that can be applied to one or more devices during the first-run experience (OOBE), or after OOBE
-- Microsoft Intune or other mobile device management (MDM) provider: For devices managed by your organization, you can use MDM to set up a kiosk configuration

 For advanced customizations, you can use the Assigned Access CSP to configure the kiosk experience.
 The CSP allows you to configure the kiosk app, the user account, and the kiosk app's behavior.
 When you use the CSP, you must create an XML configuration file that specifies the kiosk app and the user account.
 The XML file is applied to the device via the [Assigned Access CSP](/windows/client-management/mdm/assignedaccess-csp#shelllauncher), using one of the following options:

 - A Mobile Device Management (MDM) solution, like Microsoft Intune
 - Provisioning packages
-- The MDM Bridge WMI Provider
+- PowerShell, with the MDM Bridge WMI Provider

 To learn how to configure the Shell Launcher XML file, see [Create an Assigned Access configuration file](configuration-file.md).